FASHION

 So, Are Frayed Jeans Still In Style After 40?

-Absolutely—they’re just evolving.
-If you style them intentionally, they’ll appear modern and chic, rather than messy or juvenile.
-The trick is to give just a nod to the trend—not dive in headfirst.
-Let it be a detail that says, “I know what’s current,” without screaming for attention.
+Yes, but they’re more subtle.
+If you stick to the more current versions and style them with a classy top you can look modern and chic, instead of messy or juvenile.
+The trick is to give just a nod to the trend- to look current without screaming for attention.

 Have you tried frayed hems lately?
 I’d love to know where you stand—are you team subtle release hem, neat tulip edge, or full-on fringe?
 Let me know!